alexholmes/hiped2/README.md

 This project contains the source code that accompanies the book "Hadoop in Practice, Second Edition".

-The book is currently in [MEAP](http://www.manning.com/about/meap.html) form, which gives you early access to chapters as they are being completed.
-I'll add a link to the book once it's up on Manning's site.
+The book is currently in [MEAP](http://www.manning.com/holmes2/) form, which gives you early access to chapters as they are being completed.

 ## License